-The Acronictinae are a subfamily of the owlet moths (Noctuidae).
-The front wings are mottled grey, brown and white and sometimes yellow and green and decorated with black veins.
+Acronictinae is a subfamily of the Owlet Moths (Noctuidae).
+The forewing is mottled grey, brown and white, and sometimes yellow and green and decorated with black veins.
 The head and chest are hairy and the eyes are free of hair.
 In some varieties, the black designs are in the shape of a trident or as a letter of the Greek alphabet (psi).
 The adult moths have most of the characteristics in common, making identification difficult.

 The Sycamore – 2017 (NL)

-The Sycamore (Acronicta aceris) has a wide front wing and a light grey ground colour.
+The Sycamore (Acronicta aceris) has a wide forewing and a light grey ground color.
 The wing is speckled brown-grey with an S-shaped transverse line.
-On the inside of this cross line is a narrow band of small light-coloured blocks.
-A black stripe is usually visible at the base of the front wing.
+On the inside of this cross line is a narrow band of small light-colored blocks.
+A black stripe is usually visible at the base of the forewing.
 It flies in one generation from May to August and the wingspan is 34-45mm.
-Host plant: Horse-chestnut, Sycamore and Field Maple.
+Host plant: Horse-chestnut, Sycamore, and Field Maple.
 Dutch name: Bont schaapje.
 Frisian name: Bûnt skiepke.

 The Coronet – 2017 (NL)

-The Coronet (Craniophora ligustri) has a front wing, the ground colour of which is black-green.
-The top of the front wing has a pattern of purplish-brown, olive-green spots and transverse lines.
+The Coronet (Craniophora ligustri) has a forewing, the ground color of which is black-green.
+The top of the forewing has a pattern of purplish-brown, olive-green spots and transverse lines.
 A large whitish spot can be seen on the outside of the kidney mark.
 In some specimens, that white spot is almost absent.
 The shape of the crown often remains visible.
 On the top of the chest piece is a drawing in the shape of a skull which is not always clearly visible.
+The wingspan is 30-35mm and the flight period is from April to September in two generations.
 Host plant: Ash and Privet.
 Dutch name: Schedeldrager.
 Frisian name: –

 Reed Dagger – 2020 (NL)

-In terms of colour and appearance, you would not expect the Reed Dagger (Simyra albovenosa) directly as a member of this family but rather related to the wainscots.
-The front wing is light-coloured and from the root field a black smudge runs across the wing and one or two dark smudges can also be seen in the zoom field.
+In terms of color and appearance, you would not expect the Reed Dagger (Simyra albovenosa) directly as a member of this family but rather related to the wainscots.
+The forewing is light-colored and from the base, a black smudge runs across the wing and one or two dark smudges can also be seen in the marginal area.
 The hindwing is pure white.
 This also distinguishes it from the similar Striped Wainscot (Mythimna pudorina), which has a greyish brown hindwing, and the Southern Wainscot (Mythimna straminea), which has dark veins and a row of black stripes on the hindwing.
 The wingspan is 32-40mm and the flying period runs from April to mid-September in two generations.
 Host plant: Common Reed.
 Dutch name: Kleine rietvink.
 Frisian name: Lytse reidspinner.